-- Programmed structural inspections and testing.
-This covers visual inspections of non-metallic columns, signs and bollards, and the non-destructive testing of steel columns.
-The data is used to inform replacement plans and the next programme of testing - Programmed group lamp replacement and cleaning.
+- Programmed group lamp replacement and cleaning.
 The approaches to bulbs are either to replace them when they fail (burn to extinction) or carry out group lamp replacement ("bulk clean and change"), under which all lamps of a particular type in a particular area or street are replaced (and the luminaires, photocells etc. cleaned) at the same pre-defined time.
-It has traditionally been accepted that group lamp replacement is the most cost effective approach - Programmed painting
+It has traditionally been accepted that group lamp replacement is the most cost effective approach; - Programmed painting.

+Type of maintenance Frequenc

+Electrical testing Every six years

+Structural - visual inspections Every three years

+Structural - non-destructive testing Every six years

+of

-Type of maintenance Frequency Electrical testing Every six years Structural - visual inspections Every three years Structural - non-destructive testing of steel columns Every six years Bulk clean and change To be carried out at the relevant burning hours/ time scale for the type of lamps in use, where funding allows Painting As required to maintain structural integrity of the column.
+Bulk clean and change To be carried out at the relevant

+burning

+hours/ time scale for the type of lamps

+Painting As required to maintain structural

+integrity of the column.